YIYUE-Joanna/Cloud-data-service-demo1/README.md

-This is a simple Cloud data service demo
+This is a simple Cloud data service demo.
 //html, javascript, css